Liliannatt/Liliannatt/README.md

       💻 Artificial Intelligence

-📚 Currently learning more about reinforcement learning to develop robot navigation algorithms.
+📚 Currently learning more about reinforcement learning from human feedback to develop robot navigation algorithms.

 🚀 Future goal: To develop a multimodal interactive and useful robot to help people live happier and healthier lives.